cnichols1734/CRM/documentation/documentation.md

 *   **User Authentication:** Secure user registration, login, and password reset functionality.
 *   **Responsive Design:** The UI is designed to be responsive and work well on different screen sizes.
 *   **User Management:** Admins can manage user roles, edit user profiles, and delete users.
+*   **AI Assistant (Origen Advisor):** An integrated GPT-4 powered assistant that provides contextual help and guidance:
+    * Floating chat widget accessible from any page
+    * Context-aware responses based on current page content
+    * Access to contact and task details when viewing contact records
+    * Personalized responses using agent's name and role
+    * Real estate and HAR-focused guidance
+    * Markdown formatting for clear, structured responses

 ### Planned Features